androidessence/androidessence.com/_posts/2018-10-20-building-an-app-with-mvp.md

 # More

 For a full sample of the MVP pattern on multiple features, check out the sample code in [GitHub](https://github.com/AdamMc331/todo-monorepo/tree/master/todo-mvp).
-Let's dive in to testing, next.